hlm628/chord-striker/README.md

 # Chord Striker

-A Python library for generating harmonic song structures at random.
-The results are formatted into chord charts by Lilypond, output as a PDF and accompanying MIDI file.
+A Python library for generating random harmonic song structures.
+The results are formatted into PDF chord charts by Lilypond, and supplied with an accompanying MIDI file.
 If you're stuck in a creative rut, this can be an excellent way to start writing a new song!
+I like to load the MIDI file into a DAW and start building on top of it.

 An example output is shown below: